Running in the Cold: Hot Tips for Winter Running Gear

 I’m sure you are familiar with the saying, “There is no such thing as bad weather, only unsuitable clothing.”
 There’s a lot of truth to that saying.
-To make running in the cold, snow and ice easier, we have put together a list of the hottest tips for running in winter.
+To make running in the cold, snow and ice easier, we have put together a list of the hottest tips on cold weather running gear to keep you running in winter.

-Take advantage of the “onion strategy,” or where you wear several layers of clothing, one on top of the other.
+Dress like an onion!
+Wear several layers of clothing, one on top of the other.
 The first layer should consist of special, breathable functional underwear.
 This absorbs the sweat and then transports it out, away from your body.
-The second layer of your running outfit should regulate your body heat.
+The second layer of your cold weather running gear should regulate your body heat.
 A good example of this would be an elastic stretch fleece shirt.
-The third layer protects you specifically against the wind and the elements like a Windstopper vest or a Goretex jacket.
+The third layer protects you specifically against the wind and the elements like a Windstopper vest or a Gore Tex jacket.